 TC Transcontinental Packaging, the Packaging Sector of TC Transcontinental, positions itself as a leader in flexible packaging in North America, and also has operations in Guatemala, Mexico, Ecuador, United Kingdom, New Zealand and China.
-This sector has over 4,200 employees, the majority of which are based in the United States.
-Its platform is comprised of one premedia studio and 29 production plants specializing in extrusion, lamination, printing and converting.
+This sector has approximately 3,800 employees, the majority of which are based in the United States.
+Its platform is comprised of one premedia studio and 26 production plants specializing in recycling, extrusion, lamination, printing and converting.

 TC Transcontinental Packaging offers a variety of flexible plastic products, including rollstock, bags and pouches, shrink films and bags, and advanced coatings.
-This sector services a variety of markets, including dairy, coffee, meat and poultry, pet food, agriculture, beverage, confectionery, industrial, consumer products and supermarkets.
+This sector services a variety of markets, including dairy, coffee, meat and poultry, pet food, agriculture, beverage, home and personal care, industrial, consumer products, supermarkets and medical.